GoogleCloudPlatform/genai-for-marketing/infra/README.md

 Before deploy the application you need to update the gdrive configuration values for `drive_folder_id` , `slides_template_id`, `doc_template_id` and `sheet_template_id` in the the *config.toml* file with the resulting *gdrive_folder_results.json* values.

 ## Application deployment
-To deploy the frontend of the application run the following command, you need to check terraform outputs values required for this step.
+To deploy the backend of the application run the following command, you need to check terraform outputs values required for this step.
 ```
 sh scripts/backend_deployment.sh --project $(gcloud config get project) --region <your_region> --sa <cloud_run_backend_sa>
 ```